adr/vscode-adr-manager/README.md

 The extension chooses the basic or the professional MADR template according to the user's preferences configured in the user/workspace settings.<br/>
 If the user is working in a multi-root workspace (or a multi-root-like workspace), the extension will ask the user in which ADR Directory of which root folder the newly created ADR should be saved to.

-* `Open ADR Manager On This File`: When having a Markdown file opened, prompts the extension to view the Markdown file using the MADR template(s) provided by the extension.<br/>
+* `Open ADR Manager On This File`: Only when a Markdown file is open: Prompts the extension to view the Markdown file using the MADR template(s) provided by the extension.<br/>
 This command is not bound to the ADR Directory, i.e., the user may execute this command on an ADR even if it's not located inside of (an) ADR Directory.<br/>
 This command only works if the content of the Markdown file conforms to MADR.